sandhyaparna/Data-Science/Decision Tree/Overview.md

 ## Disadvantages
-Small variations in data might result in a completely different tree being generated - High Variance.
+Variance is high and if not pruned leads to overfitting/complex tree Small variations in data might result in a completely different tree being generated - High Variance.
 Can be avoided using Bagging or
 Boosting <br/>
+It is locally optimized (node by node decisions for splitting) using a greedy algorithm where we cannot guarantee a return to the globally optimal decision tree <br/>
+It is an incredibly biased model if a single class takes unless a dataset is balanced before putting it in a tree <br/>

+## Advantages
+They are incredibly simple to understand due to their visual representation They require very little data
+They can handle qualitative and quantitative data
+It can be validated using statistical sets,
+It can handle large amounts of data
+It is quite computationally inexpensive

 # Links
 https://www.analyticsvidhya.com/blog/2016/04/complete-tutorial-tree-based-modeling-scratch-in-python/